szymor/yatka/README.md

 - Elektronika60, Dotkom and Gamboi skins by GuineaSquiggle

 ## ideas / plans
+- [v0.9] ports for other platforms
+- [v0.9] better joystick support
+- [v0.9] another implementation of hold (as an option) with a separate slot for a tetromino
+- [v0.9] brick overlapping fix when smooth animation enabled
+- [v0.9] new sound effects
 - line clear animation (TGM?)
-- ports for other platforms
-- better joystick support
-- another implementation of hold (as an option) with a separate slot for a tetromino
 - new KiCAD skin with no tetromino stats (I got bored with them)
 - some kind of system promoting sponsoring the project (sponsor-defined wishes shown during gameplay?)
-- new sound effects
 - option to imitate playing multiplayer mode (dynamic debris generation during gameplay)
 - skin redesign to make them more consistent with implemented game modes